 - Close monitoring of river bottom conditions

-Since 2011, MVP has dredged an average of 1,102,000 cubic yards annually at 35 locations using both federal and contract hydraulic and mechanical dredges.
+Since 2012, the Corps has dredged an average of 1,065,000 cubic yards annually at 35 locations using both federal and contract hydraulic and mechanical dredges.
 The Corps extensively plans and actively manages dredged material placement for the long term to maximize beneficial use, including habitat and recreation activities, and improve navigation safety, all while reducing dredging requirements.
-Since 2011, 100% of the material dredged was placed at beneficial use sites.
+Since 2012, 100% of the material dredged has gone towards beneficial use.

-Channel conditions in MVP have improved following poor conditions due to significant flooding in 2019.
-Minimal channel widths and depths are still present in a few areas and will require additional dredging for the next couple years to allow unrestricted navigation.
+Minimal channel widths and depths are present in a few areas and will require additional dredging for the next couple years to allow unrestricted navigation.
 Coordination and flexibility with stakeholders and the public is crucial.
 The Corps has developed operational agreements with state regulatory agencies and frequently engages stakeholders and local communities.